-Licence eligibility and general obligations
+Licence eligibility and general obligations for explosives and fireworks

-Eligibility for an explosives licence
+You're eligible for an explosives licence or permit if you:

-In Queensland, you need a licence to:
+In Queensland, you need a licence or permit to:

 - use explosives for